-- Presentation-how students receive information, - Responding-how students show what they know, - Setting -how the environment is made accessible for instruction and assessment, and - Scheduling-how time demands and schedules may be adjusted. - A. An increase or decrease in the instructional time; - B. Variations in instructional methodology: - C. Teacher instruction or student response through special communication systems; - D. Accommodations for test administration procedures and other evaluation systems: - E. Career and Technical Education (CTE) curriculum allows for accommodations and modifications.
+- o Presentation-how students receive information, - Responding-how students show what they know, - o Setting -how the environment is made accessible for instruction and assessment, and - o Scheduling-how time demands and schedules may be adjusted.

+Career and Technical Education (CTE) curriculum allows for accommodations and modifications.
 Modifications may involve selecting specified outcomes and student performance standards from a CTE course or program.
 These must be specified in the Transition IEP and designated as Modified Occupational Completion Points (MOCPs).
 Please note that all CTE curriculum do not make allowances for modifications.
 For CTE courses offered through Locklin Technical College; a Locklin Technical College ESE instructor must attend the IEP meetings.
 All Modified programs must be approved by the Director of Workforce Education.